 Rio, Birthplace of Samba

-It all started in the end of the XIX Century in what was then known as Little Africa (Pequena Africa), the residence of the tias baianas.
-These were ladies who came from Bahia, and made a living selling food delicacies around town in their typical white dresses with big round skirts.
+(Tia Ciata on the left) It all started at the end of the XIX Century in what was then known as Little Africa (Pequena África), the residence of the tias baianas.
+These were ladies from Bahia who made a living selling food delicacies around town.
+They wore typical white dresses with big round skirts.

-They were also the priestesses of Candomble, and had a great influence in the community.
+They were also the priestesses of Candomblé, and had a great influence in the community.
 Tia Ciata may have been the most famous of these tias.
-Born Hilaria Batista de Almeida in the region of Bahia known as Reconcavo Baiano around 1854, she first lived near Campo de Santana.
+Born Hilaria Batista de Almeida in the region of Bahia known as Recôncavo Baiano around 1854, she first lived near Campo de Santana.

-Eventually the two beats got together, and Pelo Telefone, the first song labeled as a samba, was composed in her house.
-Another song that made samba history is Noel Rosa's Com que Roupa?, that had a broader range of instruments and it is still popular.
+Eventually, the two beats got together.
+‘Pelo Telefone’, the first song labeled as a samba, was composed in her house.
+Another song that made samba history is Noel Rosa's ‘Com que Roupa?’, which had a broader range of instruments and is still popular.

-Blocos de Sujos, Blocos de Baianas
+Blocos de Sujos & Blocos de Baianas

-This initiative brought a whole new concept of design that would result in today's carnavalescos.
-In the 60's and 70's the samba started to gain prestige with the middle class and upper middle class.
-Yet during Carnaval you also hear marchinhas, frevos, and even popular songs are adapted to the event.
+This initiative brought a whole new concept of design that would result in present-day carnavalescos.
+In the 60s and 70s samba started to gain prestige with the middle and upper middle class.
+Yet, during Carnaval, you also hear marchinhas, frevos, and even popular songs adapted to the event.